-Don’t started freaking out now – this rule probably doesn’t apply to you if you’re a beginner.
-Generally you won’t have to do this if you didn’t have a tax liability the following year OR if you don’t owe more than $1,000 in taxes for you blog.
+Don’t start freaking out now – this rule probably doesn’t apply to you if you’re a beginner.
+Generally, you won’t have to do this if you didn’t have a tax liability the following year OR if you don’t owe more than $1,000 in taxes for your blog.
 If you’re concerned about it though, I would definitely talk to an accountant.

 Find the Right Tools to Help You